Alexandr A.Shpilman ( alexandrshpilman78@gmail.com )

 assume that one radiation flux Io

-the gravitational wave (going into the negative part of the graph along the r
+crosses the gravitational wave (going into the negative part of the graph along

 |